Azilal: Demographics

-Azilal is inhabited by Moroccans of both Amazigh and Arab descent.
-While most Amazigh families come from surrounding villages, most Arab families have moved in from larger Moroccan cities.
+Azilal is inhabited by Moroccans of Amazigh descent.
+Most Amazigh families come from surrounding villages/communes.
 Azilal residents, therefore, often speak both Moroccan Arabic and Tamazight.
-The Azilal dialect of Tamazight, Tachelhit, is a mix between the Middle Atlas and High Atlas dialects.

 Landmarks

 Thursday Souq

 Every Thursday, residents of Azilal and surrounding villages gather at the southwest end of the city to buy and sell goods in an open-air souq.
 The souq is divided into sections based upon the goods being sold.
 A second share taxi stand is also set up just beyond the souq gate to streamline transportation from other towns.
 Rather than travel to the center of Azilal, passengers can go directly to the souq.

 Dinosaur statue

 A dinosaur statue was built in Azilal to commemorate the establishment of the M'Goun Conservation Area.
 This statue is a popular attraction for both Moroccan and international tourists who stop to take pictures with it.
 At night, the statue is lit up with multi-colored lights and surrounded by water fountains.